keffren/aws_labs/hands_on_2/README.md

 - `service_role` - (**Required**) Amazon Resource Name (ARN) of the AWS Identity and Access Management (IAM) role that enables AWS CodeBuild to interact with dependent AWS services on behalf of the AWS account.

+- The CodeBuild Service Role has to have** S3 permission over codepipeline bucket**.

 </details>

 ## CodePipeline